batuhnbudak/bioinformatics/Multiple_sequence_alignment/README.txt

 In this method, the program first calls createProfile() method to create the sequences' profile; then, it creates a dynamic programming and backtracking table.
 After creating these tables, it backtraces the backtrack table and forms alignment.
 Then the program writes this alignment into the .txt file whose name is taken by arg parsing.

+You can use seq.fasta and seqs.aln files to test.